-Guidance For Elected Member Family and Sickness Absence Substitution
+Guidelines For Elected Member Family and Sickness Absence Substitution

-- 6. This topic was considered at the previous meeting of the Committee where it was agreed that a working group was established to progress the development of a guidance note for Substitution. - 7.
-The working group met on the 4 Jan 2022 where the guidance note attached at Appendix B was developed.
+- 6. This topic was considered at the previous meeting of the Committee where it was agreed that a working group was established to progress the development of draft guidelines for Substitution. - 7.
+The working group met on the 4 Jan 2022 where the draft guidelines attached at Appendix B were developed.

-8. The Democratic Services Committee is requested to consider the draft guidance note and identify any concerns and how this should be progressed.
+8. The Democratic Services Committee is requested to consider the draft guidelines and provide any views on how this should be progressed.